A Quick Guide to Some Key 2018 CPT Changes

 Ophthalmology CPT Changes: VEP

 When it comes to ophthalmology, the new CPT code 0464T was created to perform Visual Evoked Potential (VEP) testing on glaucoma patients.
-Consequently the existing CPT 95930 was revised to exclude glaucoma.
+Consequently the existing CPT code 95930 was revised to exclude glaucoma.
 No changes were made to 0333T which is used to test visual acuity during computer automated visual acuity screening.

 Orthopedics/Interventional Pain/ENT CPT Changes: Chest X-Ray Interpretation